 (i)before receipt of such gamete by the authorized institution to effect artificial fertilization, by the authorized institution which removed or withdrew the gamete ; and

 (ii)after receipt of such gamete by the authorized institution that intends to effect artificial fertilization, in that institution.

 (b).in the case of a male gamete donor for the artificial fertilization of his spouse, in that male gamete donor ; and

 (c).in the case of a female gamete donor , for the artificial fertilization of a recipient , in that female gamete donor.

-Basically, ownership refers to a person or entity’s exclusive rights to control and make determinations concerning an object, the right of ownership being subject only to limited restriction set out by law.
+Basically, ownership refers to a person or entity’s exclusive rights to control and make determinations concerning an object, the right of ownership is subject only to the limited restriction set out by law.

 After artificial fertilization, the ownership of a zygote or embryo effected by donation of male and female gametes is vested –

 (a).In the case of a male gamete donor, in the recipient ; and

 (b).In the case of a female donor, in the recipient.

 THE PROSPECT OF CONSTITUTIONAL CHALLENGE OF THE LAW